power-theory/powertwin-solver/README.md

 ## Temporary fixes
--Currently this program does not support Mixed use, Laboratory, Single Family Detached, Vacant subtypes, and due to UrbanOpt restraints, cannot support Multifamily, Multifamily (2 to 4 units), Multifamily (5 or more units) subtypes
+- Currently this program does not support Mixed use, Laboratory, Single Family Detached, Vacant subtypes, and due to UrbanOpt restraints, cannot support Multifamily, Multifamily (2 to 4 units), Multifamily (5 or more units) subtypes
--Occupancy assumptions are currently being made relative to the building subtype with a set value for each -Only select few weather locations supported
+- Occupancy assumptions are currently being made relative to the building subtype with a set value for each
+- Only select few weather locations supported

 ## Useful Repositories